-But we’re seldom in grave danger so the rational part of our mind needs to come into play to comfort this primitive part of our mind.
+But we’re seldom in grave danger so the rational part of our mind needs to come into play to override the primitive part of our brain.
 One of the best ways to get grounded is by engaging in conscious breathing.
-The extra O2 you breathe in calms you instantly, making it simpler to reconsider your response and to reframe the situation.
+Taking deep breaths calms you, and balances your emotions.
 You can take it a step further by going for a walk, listening to soothing music, journaling or whatever helps you get you centered and feel a sense of harmony.

 Once you’re clear about your intentions and objectives, you have to figure out the best way to communicate this to others.
 As you do this, consider important factors such as: voice tone, body language, location, channels and timing, and your audience’s character, interests and their goals.

 For example, a woman who feels comfortable in her own skin is less likely to get offended by a rude comment about her weight than a woman who is insecure about her body.
-It takes courage to be able to look at these unpleasant aspects of your persona and transform them, but it’s the sure path towards the healing of your heart and your growth as a spiritual being.
+It takes courage to be able to look at these unpleasant aspects of your persona and transform them, but it’s the sure path towards your personal evolution.